Introduction: Feeling Overwhelmed by Your Child’s ABA Report? You’re Not Alone

 At home, you can use:

-This is especially helpful during transitions like summer routines.
+This may be especially helpful during transitions like summer routines.

 Common Questions Parents Ask After Reading an ABA Report